alterationx10/the-rest-of-the-owl/draft_post.md

 ```

 As a quick note, this section will have `R` as `Any` and `E` as `Nothing`.
 We
-will discuss including resources later in the article.
+will discuss including resources, and error handling later in the article.

 Let's take a moment to dig into our first endpoint: